Chapter 8

 When you’re preparing a tree test, an important element to take into consideration is the participants you will work with.
 The number of participants depends on a variety of factors like the type of testing you are conducting, your product’s target group, the confidence level you need, and the goal of your project.

 Melanie Buset, Senior UX Researcher at Shopify, recommends using at least 50 users when running a tree test so you can identify user behavior trends and clear patterns.
-She says:

 Usually, a good rule of thumb is, once you start seeing pretty clear patterns emerge, then you’ve got enough participants.
 In my experience, having about 50 participants for tree testing is when you start to see these patterns clearly.
 It really doesn’t hurt to have more than 50, but I’d say aim for 50 minimum if possible.
 This also depends on the complexity of the problem you’re dealing with and what needs to be tested.